the-wright-engineer/thewrightlife/content/posts/loving-by-releasing.md

 layout = "post"
 subtitle = "A Birthday Letter to my Baby Boy" thumb_img_path = "/images/DSC06654-1.JPG"
-title = "Loving by releasing"
+title = "Loving by Releasing"

 +++
 That little blue line slowly faded onto the pregnancy test.
 My plans and ideas came to a crashing halt and I heard that all familiar voice, the voice of God in the stillness..."Release it.
 Release your plans."